 - Unsuccessful - you've failed to gain a place on the course.

-It's common knowledge that many postgraduate courses are oversubscribed, with the number of applications far outweighing the number of places available.
+Many postgraduate courses are oversubscribed, with the number of applications far outweighing the number of places available.
 It's therefore inevitable that some candidates will miss out.

 How do I put a portfolio together?